Chapel of St. Thomas Aquinas

 The St. Paul campus Bookstore is located in the Murray-Herrick Campus Center.
-The store sells new and used textbooks, school and office supplies, computers and computer supplies, insignia clothing and gifts, candy, class rings, cards, gifts and magazines.
+The store sells or rents new and used textbooks.
+We also offer a large selection of eBooks.
+The bookstore also offers a complete line of school and office supplies, computer supplies, St Thomas clothing and gifts, candy, class rings, cards, and gifts.

-The Minneapolis campus Bookstore, located in Terence Murphy Hall, sells textbooks for classes taught on that campus and most off-campus graduate classes.
+The Minneapolis campus Bookstore, located in Terence Murphy Hall, sells and rents new and used textbooks for classes taught on that campus and most off-campus graduate classes.
 It also carries all of the same items mentioned above.

 Check out the Tommie Shop in the Anderson Student Center.
 The Tommie Shop carries all the latest styles and best sellers in clothing and gifts.

 Visit our Website at http://tommiebooks.stthomas.edu/tommiebooks1/home for hours of operation or to shop 24 hours a day